 At Stelling Minnis we follow the advice in the Mainstream Core Standards on how to adapt the curriculum and the learning environment for pupils with special educational needs.
-We also incorporate the advice provided as a result of assessments, both internal and external, and the strategies described in statements of special educational needs / Education, Health and Care Plans.
+We also incorporate the advice provided as a result of assessments, both internal and external, and the strategies described in Education, Health and Care Plans.